syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ![Editing split task using method](images/blazor-gantt-chart-split-task-method.gif)

 ## Segment event

-The [SegmentChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_SegmentChanging) event is triggered in the Blazor Gantt chart when split and merge actions occur or when there are changes in scheduling dates of tasks.
-This event can be canceled by setting `Cancel` to `true` in the event argument, but it's only applicable for split and merge actions.
+The [SegmentChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_SegmentChanging) event is triggered in the Blazor Gantt chart when split and merge actions occur, or when there are changes in the scheduling dates of tasks.
+In this event argument, you can obtain the newly added or removed segment data when split and merge actions are performed, and updated segment details when scheduling dates are changed.
+It can be canceled by setting `Cancel` to `true` in the event argument, but this action is only applicable for split and merge actions.

 In the provided Gantt sample, the `SegmentEventHandler` method is bound to this event to customize behavior based on added, updated, or deleted segment records.
 The method displays a customized message if any such changes are detected in the event arguments.
 Moreover, the `SegmentEventHandler` method restricts changes to segments in task 2 by setting the `Cancel` property to true, preventing the merging of task 2 using the context menu.
 This behavior is demonstrated in the gif image below, showcasing the customized message content using the segment event.